Find out if you need a Spanish visa or permit to visit, live, work, or study in Spain.

 There are conditions to fulfil for each category, for example, investors may need to spend €500,000 on a Spanish property.
 For more information on requirements for each category of applicant, contact the Spanish embassy or consulate in your home country.

 After five uninterrupted years of residence, you can apply for a long-term or permanent residence.
 If you hold a Blue Card from another EU-member state, and have lived elsewhere in the EU for the same period, this also entitles you to long-term residence in Spain.
-A long-term residence permit allows you to stay in Spain indefinitely, working or otherwise, under the same conditions as Spanish citizens.
+A long-term residence permit allows you to stay in Spain indefinitely under the same conditions as Spanish citizens.

 You can apply for Spanish nationality after 10 years of residence in Spain.
 You can also acquire Spanish nationality through marriage or through having Spanish parents even if they were born outside Spain.

 Within 30 days of arriving in Spain, all non-EU/EEA and Swiss citizens who want to stay for longer than three months must apply for a residence card/permit (Tarjeta de Residencia or TIE).
 You have to apply at the Foreigner’s Office (Oficina de Extranjeros) or police station in the province where you’re living.

 You’ll need a valid passport/travel ID, color passport photos and a completed application form, plus proof of your address, bank statements, medical insurance, and other documentation relating to your own situation, such as an employment contract, proof of university enrolment or academic qualifications.

-This temporary residence permit allows you to stay in Spain for between 90 days and five years, and can be renewed.
+This temporary residence permit allows you to stay in Spain for between 90 days and five years.
+It is renewable.

 Foreigner’s Identity Number (NIE)

 All foreigners, including EU/EEA/Swiss nationals, must have a Foreigner’s Identity Number (Número de Identificación de Extranjero) or NIE.
 This is essential for any financial transaction in Spain, including opening a bank account, being paid for employment, paying taxes, registering with social services, as well as getting a driving license.

 EU citizens will be issued with a NIE when they apply for their registration certificate; others can apply after they have their residence permit, from the Foreigner’s Office.